Aquarium Snail Types: Meet the Right Match for Your Tank

 Things to Avoid With Freshwater Species

 If you want to keep your snails alive, you need to be aware of several threats to their health.
-Follow these guidelines from ThinkFish.co.uk to ensure that your snails will stay around:
+The main threats to your slimy friends include:

-• Avoid the use of copper-based medications - these are toxic to most invertebrates.
+• Copper: Avoid the use of copper-based medications; these are toxic to most invertebrates.

-• Do not keep snails with clown loaches, some smaller loaches, gouramis, freshwater pufferfish, or certain species of catfish.
+• Keep these fish away: Do not keep snails with clown loaches, some smaller loaches, gouramis, freshwater pufferfish, or certain species of catfish.

 Types of Saltwater Snails